wi22b052/swarc-group4-umt/arc42/Abgabe.md

 </div>

 The currently used application for supporting the accounting process will be further used.
-Neccessary information will be provided by the university managment tool.
+Necessary information will be provided by the university management tool.

 <div class="formalpara-title">